Kath & Kim: Guest cast

 Several guest stars are well-known Australian comedy performers, some of whom previously worked with Turner or Riley.
 Bublé and Lucas were fans of the show and asked to appear in it.
 Humphries declared himself a fan of the series before taking part.

 Episodes

 Overview

 The storyline of the first series follows Kath's engagement and plans for her wedding to Kel.
 Kim frequently stays in her mother's house owing to her rocky relationship with Brett (most of which is due to her own childish, spoilt, and rude behaviour towards Brett).
 Sharon's always around with a helping hand and her own relationship problems.
 Her history with Brett is also explored.

 The second series follows Kim's pregnancy and her rekindled relationship with Brett.
 Kath and Kel's relationship goes through some teething troubles.
 Kim and Brett have a baby in the final episode of the second series whom they name Epponnee Raelene Kathleen Darlene Charlene Craig, shortened to Epponnee Rae.
 Several episodes of the third series focus on Epponnee Rae.
 The third-season finale features an adult Epponnee Rae, played by Kylie Minogue.
+The fourth series focused a lot more on Sharon, she meets her half sibling, wins $20k on Deal or No Deal, commits adultery with Brett, and finally finds love, marriage and divorce.